-Decisions of the Appeal Council, which result in dismissal or suspension from the College, may be appealed to the President of the College or his/her designee.
+Decisions of the Appeals Process, which result in dismissal or suspension from the College, may be appealed to the President of the College or his/her designee.

 A written brief in support of the appeal must be submitted to the Office of the President of the College within three (3) class days from the date of the letter notifying the student of the decision rendered by the Appeal Council.
+A copy of this written brief should be submitted to the Director of Campus Life.